-Vpriv (velaglucerase alfa for injection) is a hydrolytic lysosomal glucocerebroside-specific enzyme indicated for long-term enzyme replacement therapy (ERT) for pediatric and adult patients with type 1 Gaucher disease.
+Vpriv is indicated for long-term enzyme replacement therapy (ERT) for patients with type 1 Gaucher disease.

 Vpriv Dosage and Administration

-Determine the number of vials to be reconstituted based on the individual patient's weight and the prescribed dose.
-Follow the instructions in Table 1 for reconstitution.
+- Determine the number of vials to be reconstituted based on the individual patient's weight and the prescribed dose.

-As Vpriv contains no preservatives, once reconstituted the product should be used immediately.
-If immediate use is not possible, the reconstituted or diluted product may be stored for up to 24 hours at 2 to 8°C (36 to 46°F).
-Do not freeze.
-Protect from light.
-The infusion should be completed within 24 hours of reconstitution of vials.
+- Because Vpriv contains no preservatives, use the reconstituted Vpriv solution and the diluted Vpriv solution immediately.
+If immediate use is not possible, the reconstituted Vpriv solution or the diluted Vpriv solution may be stored for up to 24 hours at 2ºC to 8ºC (36ºF to 46ºF).
+Do not freeze and protect from light.
+Complete the infusion within 24 hours of reconstitution of vials.